 We propose two band structures, shown in Table 4 for the longwave and Table 5 for the shortwave.
-Since RRTMG (Mlawer et al., 1997) is so widely used, our proposed 'narrow bands' are modelled on RRTMG, except that we merge a few of the very narrow or very low-energy bands that RRTMG represented with four or fewer g-points.
+Since RRTMG (Mlawer et al., 1997) is so widely used, our proposed 'narrow bands' are modelled on RRTMG, except that we merge a few of the very narrow or very low-energy bands that RRTMG represented with four or fewer k terms.
 This leads to 13 bands in both the longwave and shortwave.
 These bands should be narrow enough to satisfy all the needs for narrowness cited previously.
-To assist participants who do not wish to download all the large spectral absorption files, much smaller files are available containing benchmark irradiance profiles computed for each scenario of the Evaluation-1 30 dataset, both broadband values and values averaged in each of the narrow bands.
+To assist participants who do not wish to download all the large spectral absorption files, much smaller files are available containing benchmark irradiance profiles computed for each scenario of the Evaluation-1 dataset, both broadband values and values averaged in each of the narrow bands.

 The 'wide bands', of which there are five in both the longwave and the shortwave, consist of groupings of the narrow bands.
 In the longwave these are purposefully somewhat wider than in most current CKD models, in order to really test the limits of some of the restrictions cited above.
-Moreover, they will potentially allow the advantages of CKD schems that do not assume the Plank function to be constant across a band, or do not assume random spectral overlap, to be more clearly apparent.
+The wide-band models will be compared to the narrow-band models in terms of both accuracy and efficiency, which may allow the advantages of CKD schems that do not assume the Planck function to be constant across a band, or do not assume random spectral overlap, to become apparent.

 Some participants may wish to use their own sub-bands within these wide bands if they think it will achieve a better accuracy-efficiency trade-off for a particular wide band.
-For example, Cusack et al. (1999) used two 'split bands' in the longwave, one which represented the wings of the main CO2 band (essentially a merger of our narrow bands 3 and 5) and the other which represented the parts of the infrared window on either side of the ozone band (essentially a merger of our narrow bands 6 and 8).
+For example, Cusack et al. (1999) used two 'split bands' in the longwave, one which represented the wings of the main CO_2 band (essentially a merger of our narrow bands 3 and 5) and the other which represented the parts of the infrared window on either side of the ozone band (essentially a merger of our narrow bands 6 and 8).

 Finally, CKDMIP welcomes submissions using even wider bands.
 Indeed, the 'full-spectrum correlated-k' (FSCK) technique has been proposed as a means to achieve good accuracy using only one band in the longwave (Hogan, 2010) and two in the shortwave (Pawlak et al., 2004).
-The investigation of the effect of spectral variations of cloud properties within bands and g-points described in section 4.4 will be particularly important for FSCK submissions.
+The investigation of the effect of spectral variations of cloud properties within bands and k terms described in section 4.4 will be particularly important for FSCK submissions.